hoffstadt/DearPyGui/docs/source/documentation/item-value.rst

     dpg.start_dearpygui()
     dpg.destroy_context()

-Value App Items
+Value Items
 ---------------
 There are several "Value" items that can be used.
-These are widgets that have no visual component.
+These are items that have no visual component.
 These include:

 * **mvBoolValue**
 * **mvColorValue**